 Indecent exposure is a serious sexual crime in Texas that can place you on the sex offender’s registry as well as expose you to jail time and hefty fines.
 If you have been arrested or contacted by law enforcement, do not offer any statements.
 Call a sex crimes lawyer immediately.

 No matter the deed that resulted in an arrest or charge, whether it is public nudity, a public sex act, or public urination, each individual has a right to defend himself or herself.
-With Law Office of Michael J. Price, you won’t be alone in your defense.
+With Price & Twine, PLLC, you won’t be alone in your defense.

 Sex Crimes Defense Lawyer in Williamson County